Skip to content

 Burial Insurance Calculator

-Use the calculator to estimate your monthly cost.
-Select $10,000 face amount to see pricing by age and health class.
+Use the calculator to estimate monthly cost.
+Select a $10,000 face amount to see pricing by age and underwriting class.

 Conservative Monthly Cost Examples for $10,000 Coverage